mongodb/docs/source/includes/parameters-map-reduce.rst

 - The ``map`` function may optionally call ``emit(key,value)`` any number of times to create an output document associating ``key`` with ``value``.

-- In MongoDB 4.2 and earlier, a single emit can only hold half of MongoDB's :ref:`maximum BSON document size
-  <limit-bson-document-size>`.
-MongoDB removes this restriction
-  starting in version 4.4.

-- Starting in MongoDB 4.4, :dbcommand:`mapReduce` no longer supports
-  the deprecated :ref:`BSON Type <bson-types>` JavaScript code with scope (BSON Type 15) for its functions.
-The ``map`` function must be either BSON Type String (BSON Type 2) or BSON Type JavaScript (BSON Type 13).
-To pass constant values which will be accessible in the ``map`` function, use the ``scope`` parameter.

-  | The use of JavaScript code with scope for the ``map`` function has
-    been deprecated since version 4.2.1.

 The following ``map`` function will call ``emit(key,value)`` either 0 or 1 times depending on the value of the input document's ``status`` field: